Friday, June 20, 2025

 · Sookwang double-sided tape- Available from several sources on the web.

-· Scraps of pastel patterned and solid papers and other misc. items and tools from my stash.
+· Acetate, sequins, patterned paper, other misc. items and tools from my stash.

 Entered into: